This is a named option in the Educational Leadership and Policy Analysis M.S.

 4. Supporting document if undergraduate GPA is below 3.00.
 In statement, explain why GPA does not accurately reflect high potential to serve in leadership roles.

-International students are NOT ELIGIBLE for this program.
+International degree-seeking applicants are not eligible for this program.

 Graduate School Resources